SamuelBrinker/Repertoire_v6/README.md

 Merge can be used to sort sequences into predtermined clusters.
 Users submit the sequences to be merged, all sequences present in the clusters, and the expanded_clusters file and returns the clusters with the sequences sorted in, file showing how many sequences were sorted into each cluster, a list of sequences that could not be merged, and a tab deliminated summary file in which the first column contains the ID of the unknown sequence, the second column has ID of the cluster representative, the third column is % identity, the fourth column is the alignment length, the fifth column is % coverage query/subject, and the sixth column is % coverage subject/query.

--c location of cluster sequences
+-c Location of clustered sequences

--i file containing sequences to merge in with clusters
+-i File containing sequences to merge with clusters

 -t number of threads to run blast with, default =1

 -a each sequence can gnerate this number of blast hits.
 Default is 3 hits

--b BLASTbindir
+-b BLAST bin directory

 -bd a folder where all blasted files can be stored to